-- Companies that are setting up shop in Malta are already showing a willingness to locate outside of Valletta and that might help spread the real estate price increases out to other areas of Malta.
+- Companies registering in Malta are already showing a willingness to locate outside of Valletta and that might help spread the real estate price increases out to other areas of Malta.

-I’d love to help you navigate your way into the property market here.
+I’d love to help you navigate your way through the property market here.
 Get in touch with your questions!